BombShellReaper/Minecraft-Vanilla-Java/README.md

     [Service]
     Type=simple
     User=yourusername                          # Define the user under which the service will run.
-Default is "user".
     ExecStart=/path/to/start_server.sh         # Path to the script that starts the server.
     Restart=on-failure
     RestartSec=5